harbourlab/SparK/README.md

 <pre>
 Plot NGS bedgraph tracks including replicates, overlay and color functions, standard deviations and more.
 Output files are true vector graphics (.svg) for easy editing.
-For plotting genes a ENCODE formatted gff file is required.
+For plotting genes a ENCODE formatted gff file is required, which can be obtained here: https://www.gencodegenes.org/human/

 Requirements:
   - numpy